Tomasngu/WCA_db/README.md

 Database consists of **10 tables, 500+ records, 10 RA queries and 25 SQL queries.**

 ## Summary
-Scored **65/60** points for this projects.
+Scored **65/60** points for this assignment.
 Overall enjoyed making this project and very happy with the outcome. :relaxed: